TanXiao/RSVA11001-Adapter/README.md

 with the images in the firmware.
 However, JFFS2 is not explicitly versioned.
 I am downloading Debian Etch in the hopes that happens to be a similiar enough version to resolve the problems.

+Hardware
+---

+* Single board construction
+* FPGA-based 32-bit ARM SoC, little-endian
+* mPower mP2809 - 4 channel video + 5 channel audio
+* mPower mP2807 - 4 channel video
+* Realtek RTL8201CP
+* 16 megabytes of non-volatile flash memory
+* Hynix memory chips
+* A single relay which seems to be related to the RS-432 port
+* A 74HC140 (Hex-inverting schmitt trigger) that appears to be used for the ALARM port
+* A port labelled UART0
+* Two SATA ports
+* Some miscellaneous power filtering and regulation analog components.

+The mP2809 has a single DAC, I think that is how the device does composite out.
+I have no idea what does the VGA.
+It must be in the SoC as well.

+Interestingly, there does not appear to a dedicated SATA controller.
+It is most likely integrated into the SoC.

+Software Stack
+---
+The software stack is

+* U-Boot Universal Loader
+* Linux > 2.6 with a modular kernel
+* A number of proprietary kernel modules for the special purpose hardware, for example one is labelled 74hc1605 which is a discrete flip-flop.
+* Proprietary kernel modules for hardware encoding of video, etc. There are some files referencing an FPGA, so this is a very general purpose core.
+* Busybox userspace
+* More stuff I have not analyzed yet

 Credits
 ----